pramodgawali27/LaySumm/README.md

    dotnet build
    ```

-2. **Configure secrets** in `appsettings.json` or with environment variables for Azure OpenAI, Blob Storage, and Azure AI Search.
+2. **Configure secrets** in `appsettings.json` or with environment variables for Azure OpenAI, Blob Storage, Azure AI Search, and image generation (`ImageGeneration` section for OpenAI DALL·E or Azure OpenAI Images).

 3. **Run the API**